QuantInsti/trading-from-cloud/README.md

 ####  a.
 To setup

-Run the below command and enter passwords for vncserver and jupyter notebook during installation.
+Run the below command and enter new passwords for vncserver and jupyter notebook when prompted during installation.

 `bash -c "$(curl  https://raw.githubusercontent.com/QuantInsti/trading-from-cloud/master/vncserver-jupyternotebook-setup-ubuntu-16.04.sh)"`